Tahiti: First European visits

 On 2 April 1768, the expedition of Louis-Antoine de Bougainville, aboard and on the first French circumnavigation, sighted Tahiti.
 On 5 April, they anchored off Hitiaʻa O Te Ra and were welcomed by its chief Reti.
-Bougainville was also visited by Tutaha.
+Tutaha also visited Bougainville.
 Bougainville stayed about ten days.

-By 12 April 1769 Captain James Cook had arrived in Tahiti's Matavai Bay on a scientific mission with astronomy, botany, and artistic details.
+By 12 April 1769, Captain James Cook had arrived in Tahiti's Matavai Bay on a scientific mission with astronomy, botany, and artistic details.
 On 14 April Cook met Tutaha and Tepau and the next day he picked the site for a fortified camp at Point Venus for Charles Green's observatory.
 Botanist Joseph Banks and artist Sydney Parkinson, along with Cook, gathered valuable information on fauna and flora as well as on native society, language and customs, including the proper name of the island.
 Cook also met many island chiefs.
 Cook and Endeavour left Tahiti on 13 July 1769.
-Cook estimated the population to be 200,000 including all the nearby islands in the chain.
+Cook estimated the population to be 200,000, including all the nearby islands in the chain.
 This estimate was reduced to 35,000 by Cook's contemporary, anthropologist and Tahiti expert Douglas L. Oliver.

 The Viceroy of Peru, Manuel de Amat y Juniet, under order of the Spanish Crown, organized an expedition to colonize the island in 1772.
 He would ultimately send three expeditions aboard the ship Aguila, the first two under the command of navigator Domingo de Bonechea.
 Four Tahitians, Pautu, Tipitipia, Heiao, and Tetuanui, accompanied Bonechea back to Peru in early 1773 after the first Aguila expedition.

 Cook returned to Tahiti between 15 August and 1 September 1773.
 Greeted by the chiefs, Cook anchored in Vaitepiha Bay before returning to Point Venus.
 Cook left Tahiti on 14 May 1774.

 Pautu and Tetuanui returned to Tahiti with Bonechea aboard Aguila on 14 November 1774; Tipitipia and Heiao had died.
 Bonechea died on 26 January 1775 in Tahiti and was buried near the mission he had established at Tautira Bay.
 Lt Tomas Gayangos took over command and set sail for Peru on 27 January, leaving the Fathers Geronimo Clota and Narciso Gonzalez and the sailors Maximo Rodriguez and Francisco Perez in charge of the mission.
 On the third Aguila expedition, under Don Cayetano de Langara, the mission on Tahiti was abandoned on 12 November 1775, when the Fathers successfully begged to be taken back to Lima.

-During his final visit in 1777 Cook first moored in Vaitepiha Bay.
-From there he reunited with many Tahitian clans and established British presence on the remains of the Spanish mission.
+During his final visit in 1777, Cook first moored in Vaitepiha Bay.
+From there, he reunited with many Tahitian clans and established a British presence on the remains of the Spanish mission.
 On 29 September 1777 Cook sailed for Papetoʻai Bay on Moʻorea.